lainelim/relacreact/README.md

 ```
 ### Stateless Component
 * A component that only has props or may not even have props
+* It's simply a function that takes props and spits out HTML
 * Good practice to use state carefully as state management can get tricky in more complex application

 In Header.js,